Canfield, Ohio: Government

 Canfield operates under a chartered council–manager government, where there are four council members elected as a legislature for 4-year terms in addition to a mayor, who serves as an executive.
 The council employs a city manager for administration.
 The current mayor is Don Dragish.

-In the Ohio General Assembly, Canfield is located in the 33rd Senate District, represented by Michael Rulli (R), and in the 59th State Representative District, represented by Alessandro Cutrona (R).
-Federally, Canfield is located in Ohio's 6th congressional district, which has a Cook PVI of R+16 and has been represented by Bill Johnson (R) since 2011.
+In the Ohio General Assembly, Canfield is located in the 33rd senate district and in the 59th state representative district.
+Federally, Canfield is located in Ohio's 6th congressional district.